gfmio/html-pdf-presentations/Readme.md

 ## To do:

 * Currently does not support animations or the like.
 Hence, this functionality might be added in the future.
-* Add fixed overlays (e.g. watermarks or bottom lines), also useful for complex "designs"

 License: MIT